bramchi/tumblr-theme-dev-gulp-workflow/README.md

 ### Compilation

 The assets for this theme are compiled using [Gulp](http://gulpjs.com/) and a bunch of other Gulp plugins.
 Gulp compiles the files in the `/src` directory into a `/dist` folder that contains everything for the theme.
-This `/dist` directory is not part of the source, you need to compile it yourself.
+The `/dist` directory is not part of this source, you need to compile it yourself.

 ### FTP credentials for your development server